-As of July 12, 2018, we had options to purchase 81,068 shares of our common stock outstanding pursuant to grants made to certain of our employees, consultants and directors.
-Additionally, we have adopted a new equity incentive plan and, following consummation of this offering, we intend to grant options to purchase shares of our common stock or other forms of equity compensation to our employees and directors.
+While we currently do not have any options outstanding, we intend to adopt a new equity incentive plan and, following consummation of this offering, we intend to grant options to purchase shares of our common stock or other forms of equity compensation to our employees and directors.
 We intend to register all shares of common stock that we may issue under our stock-based compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to any applicable lock-up agreements and the restrictions imposed under Rule 144 under the Securities Act, which may cause our stockholders to experience additional dilution.